Custom uploader

 https://{select:domain1.com|domain2.com|domain3.com}/{json:files[0].url}

-This will show input box for user to input text.
-This syntax can be used if user prefer to write different value for argument or URL part each upload.
+This will show an input box for the user to input text.
+This syntax can be used if the user prefers to write a different value for an argument or URL part for each upload.

-First parameter is window title, second parameter is default text for input box.
-Both parameter is optional.
+The first parameter is the window title; the second parameter is the default text for the input box.
+Both parameters are optional.

 Syntax: